meatbyte-studio/dgmjs/README.md

 - Improved styling for light mode and dark mode
 - Added self-contained server to serve the html files and y-webrtc server.

+## Todo

+[ ] - Convert to Next.js
+[ ] - Add context menu options
+[ ] - Add library options

 ## Container Images

-[Draw Web App](https://meatbyte-studio.github.io/draw-server/) is a self-contained image that serves the draw web app and the y-webrtc server within a very simple node server.js script.
+Draw Web App is a self-contained image that serves the draw web app and the y-webrtc server within a very simple node server.js script.

 https://ghcr.io/meatbyte-studio/draw-server:latest